 This policy addresses the standard rules of cancellation and reissue.
 Travelers should consult with whatever travel source booked their trip to understand any unique rules that apply to their particular transaction.

 Itinerary Change Fees: When a traveler changes airline travel reservations and incurs itinerary change fees, a valid business reason for the change to the itinerary must be provided as substantiation for the charges.
 The traveler must contact the Financial Officer to determine whether or not additional fees due to such changes may be directly charged to restricted or general fund accounts or if the additional costs must be charged to unrestricted funds.
 Change fees incurred for personal reasons will not be reimbursed.

-Luggage Charges: The University will not reimburse for additional luggage charges (second checked bag or overweight) unless there is a reasonable business explanation for the charges.
+Luggage Charges: The University will reimburse for the firsts checked bag.
+Additional luggage charges (second checked bag or overweight) will not be reimbursed unless there is a reasonable business explanation for the charges.
 Receipts are required for reimbursement of baggage handling fees.
-Travelers can check-in for their flights and check their bags online for a lesser fee than if bags are checked at the airport at the time of departure.

 The University will reimburse the cost of train fare.
 Receipts are required.
 Reservations may be made at the option of the traveler.
 Should a sleeper car be requested, the Budget Executive must provide approval, since the sleeper car is considered an upgrade in travel accommodations.

 The University generally will not reimburse for travel costs related to seminars and conferences offered on-board cruise ships.
 Reimbursement for the costs of cruise travel is taxable to the employee.
 Travel aboard a cruise ship must be pre-approved by the budget executive and the Office of the Corporate Controller, and the amount reimbursed must be submitted to Payroll for tax purposes at the conclusion of the trip.